stevenalexander/dropwizard-person-offline/README.md

 Requires NPM.

-Testing locally can be difficult, as requests to localhost will be handled locally s
+Testing locally can be difficult, as disconnecting your wifi/network will not affect requests to localhost.
+Instead you can use localtunnel to create a temporary tunnel to the port on your machine and open/close it to simulate the effect of losing connection.

 ```
 # install localtunnel